jnitin/flask-catalog/README.md

 ### Installation

-Development and testing was done on Ubuntu 16.04, using Python 3.5
+Development and testing was done on Ubuntu 16.04, using Python 3.6.2, to be compatible with environment deployed on heroku.

 The steps described here show how to run <b>catalog</b> within a python virtual environment.